Steve McManaman: 1997–1999: Tactical Conundrums and 1998 FIFA World Cup

-McManaman made a total of four starts in seven appearances under Hoddle, and only one appearance at the 1998 FIFA World Cup against Colombia, as a substitute for Paul Scholes.
+McManaman played a total of four full games out of six starts in his seven appearances under Hoddle, including only one appearance at the 1998 FIFA World Cup against Colombia, as a substitute for Paul Scholes.
 Despite only playing 17 minutes, the press described McManaman's performance: "In 17 minutes did enough to demonstrate that his dainty dribbling could yet be influential against miserly defences.
 Still gives ball away too much."

-In Beckham's eponymous autobiography in 2013, he revealed that on the day after the defeat to Argentina in the 1998 World Cup, when he felt all alone and distraught back at the team hotel, it was McManaman (along with Terry Byrne and the England team's masseur, Steve Slattery), who stayed behind to accompany him and play snooker with him late into the night; in order to help take his mind off the fallout of that defeat (having been made the culprit- in getting sent off during that match - by some sections of the media and fans).
+In Beckham's eponymous autobiography in 2013, he revealed that on the day after the defeat to Argentina in the 1998 World Cup, when he felt all alone and distraught back at the team hotel, it was McManaman (along with Terry Byrne and the England team's masseur, Steve Slattery), who stayed behind to accompany him and play snooker with him late into the night; in order to help take his mind off the fallout of that defeat (having been made the culprit by some sections of the media and fans for getting sent off during that match).

 Before McManaman joined Madrid, Spanish media outlets like El País, eager to make sense of why Madrid were insisting on signing McManaman when he had not even featured much in the last World Cup, concluded that the only rationale to explain McManaman's non-selection by Hoddle must have been because McManaman was known as a free role-playing playmaker, and was "difficult to classify.
 He needs the point of freedom...not provided in the English team" and that he was therefore by implication, difficult to place into Hoddle's system.
 According to Ian Ridley of the Irish Independent Newspaper, "...it was significant that the best ball-carrier in the country, Steve McManaman, prospered under Venables but languished under Hoddle."

 When interviewed by FourFourTwo, McManaman stated, "I think I probably least enjoyed my time when Glenn Hoddle was the manager.
 But I wouldn't say he was necessarily the worst.
 He had his ways of training and ways of acting and all managers have different ways of doing things; it's the same with club managers.
 Sometimes when you join up with England and you don't play as often as you did under a certain other manager—then you'll think it's terrible.
 I loved going to play with England.
 For instance, I did get to go to the World Cup even though I only played for 17 minutes.
 That kind of experience leaves an indelible mark on your mind.
 So I don't really think of it in terms of "worst"; but going to the World Cup and not playing much was a big thing for me, really, and that was under Glenn, of course."
 Hoddle also arranged for McManaman to meet a disabled fan (and thus fulfil his lifelong wish of meeting McManaman) while the fan was on the verge of death, in 1997, though the story only broke a year after Hoddle had been dismissed from the England job.